In October 2018 the JPus membership voted overwhelmingly (95%) to join The Coalition to End Child Marriage in the United States.

 The problem of child marriage is real.

-It is happening in the United States: about 248,000 children as young as 12 were married in the U.S. between 2000 and 2010*.
-States are beginning to recognize the real harm inflicted, and laws are gradually changing.
+It is happening in the United States.
+Between 2000 and 2010*, about 248,000 children as young as 12 were married in the U.S. States are beginning to recognize the real harm inflicted.
+Finally, laws are beginning to change.
 This March 2018 article in USA Today tells the story of Sherry Johnson.
-She was forced to marry her rapist when she was 11 years old, and her story was the impetus behind Florida’s recent legislation.
+She was forced to marry her rapist when she was 11 years old; her story was the impetus behind Florida’s legislation.

 The Coalition will pursue federal legislation and various other approaches.
 Goals include:

-- Removing the statutory rape exception by amending 18 USC 2243 so the marriage exception to the federal crime of statutory rape of children below the age of 16 is excluded.
+- Amending 18 USC 2243 to exclude the marriage exception to the federal crime of statutory rape of children below the age of 16.

 - Ensuring that no other federal laws, policies or regulations encourage or facilitate child marriage.

 - Setting a federal standard or passing a law that includes specific language defining marriage under the age of 18 as a human-rights abuse.
 This language already exists in US foreign policy documents.